derailed-dash/Advent-of-Code/docs/python/reading_files.md

   - name: Context Manager
     link: https://www.geeksforgeeks.org/context-manager-in-python/
 ---
 Almost every challenge in Advent of Code requires you to read some input data.
-Perhaps the easiest approach to get this data into your Python program is to simply save the suppied input data as a file.
+Perhaps the easiest approach to get this data into your Python program is to simply save the supplied input data as a file.
 You can then read that file in your program.

 ## Saving Your Files